February 17, 2017

 Arthur's sabbatical is indefinite.
 The most important issue is Arthur's health.
 All of us love him and want him healthy.
 We are not sure how long that will take, but we will keep you updated of his status.
 He wants to return as soon as possible and he continues to pray for people at New River, love people at New River, and he wants to continue to lead people into a growing relationship with Jesus Christ.

 What exactly is Arthur's health status?
-Is this a terminal illness?

 We need to protect Arthur's privacy as it relates to any medical condition and his health.
 There are legal limitations put in place such as HIPAA, to protect individuals from unnecessary health information being released.
 Arthur is still being diagnosed and treated, so there is no definitive medical information to disclose other than he does NOT have a terminal illness.